 Mel from The Larson Lingo makes blessing bags for homeless individuals during the holiday season.
-But there’s no reason your family can’t participate anytime of the year.
+But there’s no reason your family can’t participate any time of the year.
 Mel fills individual large Ziplock bags with items such as toiletries, snacks, new socks, deodorant, toothbrush and toothpaste, a bottle of water, and many other things (she provides a list on her website with suggested items).
-Mel encourages families to shop for the items together, fill them and have the kiddos draw cards to go inside the bag.
-Families can then distributes the bags on their own or bring them to a local shelter.
+Mel encourages families to shop for the items together and have the kiddos draw cards to go inside.
+Families can then distribute the bags on their own or bring them to a local shelter.

 How do you get your kids involved in giving back?
 Tell us your ideas in the comments.